NLnetLabs/routinator/README.md

 When playing with these options, you might find `-n` useful.
 It will cause Routinator to skip the rsync-ing of the repository – which should be unnecessary if you re-run in quick succession.

-## The Local Copy of the RPKI Repository

-Routinator keeps a local copy of RPKI repository it collected for validation.
-Its location can be specified with the `-c` command line option.
-By default, this is the directory `rpki-cache` in the current directory.

-In there, Routinator expects to find the trust anchors in a sub-directory called `tal`.
-Each file in that directory should be a Trust Anchor Locator (TAL) as defined in RFC 7730.

-The source repository contains an example of such an `rpki-cache` with the current TALs of the five RIRs present.
-If you want to add additional trust anchors, just drop their associated TAL files into that location.